mindsparkist/Tech-Support-issues./README.md

     * Click on "Change settings that are currently unavailable".
     * Uncheck the box next to "Turn on fast startup (recommended)" and click "Save changes".
     * Restart your computer.
+ **4.2.2.2 is a public DNS server operated by Level 3 Communications.** It's often used as a quick and easy way to test basic internet connectivity.

+Here's why you might ping 4.2.2.2:

+* **Simple Connectivity Test:** If you can successfully ping 4.2.2.2, it generally indicates that your computer can communicate with the internet.
+However, it doesn't guarantee that all online services are accessible.
+* **Alternative to DNS Resolution:** If your DNS resolver is not working correctly, you can bypass it by directly pinging the IP address of a known public DNS server like 4.2.2.2.
+* **Easy to Remember:** The address 4.2.2.2 is relatively easy to remember compared to other DNS server IP addresses.

+**Important Note:** While 4.2.2.2 is a popular choice for testing connectivity, it's not always guaranteed to be accessible.
+Some networks or firewalls might block access to this specific IP address.
+In such cases, you might need to try other public DNS servers like those provided by Google (8.8.8.8) or OpenDNS (208.67.222.222).

+**Would you like to know more about testing internet connectivity or troubleshooting network issues?**

 ## Windows 10 PC Slow Performance.